audrasmi/RFFLSCAD/shapes.scad.md

-r       | Radius of vertical edge fillets. r1      | Radius of vertical edge fillets at bottom. r2      | Radius of vertical edge fillets at top. center  | Vertically center the prism if true.
-Sits on top of XY plane if false.
+r       | Radius of vertical edge fillets. r1      | Radius of vertical edge fillets at bottom. r2      | Radius of vertical edge fillets at top. orient  | Orientation of the prismoid.
+Use the `ORIENT_` constants from `constants.h`.
+Default: vertical. align   | Alignment of the prismoid.
+Use the `V_` constants from `constants.h`.
+Default: centered.
+The `center` argument overrides `align`. center  | Vertically center the prismoid.
+DEPRECATED ARGUMENT.
+Use `align` instead.

 Example: